hoangbru/bookee-api/README.md

-## This is a book-selling web project implemented by Pham Viet Hoang(PH21107), use pnpm as the package management tool
+## This is a book-selling web project, use npm as the package management tool

 ## Main Technologies

-- Nodejs/express.
+- Node.js/Express.js
-- Prisma.
+- Prisma

 ## Installation